-… now that the team as defined and refined the Product Backlog, the PBIs are still only potential value.
-They produce value (i.e., move to the end of the Value Stream) only when development makes them real.
+… now that the team has defined and refined the Product Backlog, the PBIs still represent only potential value.
+They can produce value (i.e., move to the end of the Value Stream) only when development makes them real.
 You are ready to embark on a Sprint to develop one or more PBIs to create a Potentially Shippable Product Increment.

 ✥ ✥ ✥

 A Sprint should produce a Potentially Shippable Product Increment.
 Yet simply pulling PBIs off the top of the Product Backlog does not necessarily result in work that creates the Greatest Value or work that fits into the Sprint’s time box to produce the product increment.